 There are plenty of ways to supplement your collection without killing your bank account with expensive sets.
 LEGO stores have “pick-a-brick” walls where you can buy a cupful of individual bricks that you select yourself.
 The stock changes constantly, so stop in whenever you think about it - there might be lots of stuff you can use.
 LEGO also has “pick-a-brick” on its website, where if you know what bricks you need, you can usually find them there.
 This is a good option for those specific kinds of bricks you need to customize your trains, for example, without waiting until they show up at your local store.

 Non-LEGO brands can be significantly cheaper, but as mentioned before, the quality can vary greatly.
 I’ve had good results with Block Tech brand.
 The fit is good, the quality is just fine for my needs, and for some reason Walmart tends to put some colours on clearance from time to time and you can get a box of 250 assorted pieces for five bucks (Canadian dollars).
-The downside is that Block Tech apparently has to means of buying specific bricks individually, so you’ll have to buy a whole box of assorted bricks even if there are only one kinds you might need.
+The downside is that Block Tech apparently has no means of buying specific bricks individually, so you’ll have to buy a whole box of assorted bricks even if there are only one or two kinds you might need.
 Also, I’m not sure how easy they are to find outside of Canada.

 You can also find used bricks on resale sites like eBay, kijiji, craigslist, and others.
 Social media is full of brick groups as well, and some offer swaps and sales.